 New York Stock Exchange (NYSE) Advancing Issues – NYSE Declining Issues

-The Advance Decline Line is a powerful confirmation tool and divergence warning tool.
-The chart of the mini-Dow future contract of the Dow Jones Industrial Average or Dow 30 represents these confirmation and divergence signals:
+The above chart of the mini-Dow future contract of the Dow Jones Industrial Average or Dow 30 represents these confirmation and divergence signals:

 High #1 to High #2

 The mini-Dow future contract made a higher high at High #2; however, the Advance-Decline Line failed to make a newer high, in fact, it made a lower low.

 At High #2, fewer stocks were participating in the rally; thus, there was less strength behind the rally in the Dow Jones Industrial Average.
 This failure of the Advance-Decline Line signaled a strong bearish divergence.

 This is an example of the Advance-Decline Line confirming the trend in the price of the mini-Dow future.

 The mini-Dow future made lower highs and likewise, the Advance-Decline Ratio made lower highs.

 Yet another bearish divergence occurred from Low #1 to Low #2.
 The mini-Dow futures contract made a higher low, an acknowledged bullish sign.